joelcarter-dev/art-site/README.md

 - Been more pedantic about some functions in node.js that were not Do Not Repeat friendly
 - Separated Sass variables and base styles from the start
 - Documented parameters and functions form the start
+- Not wastesd all that time trying to send multiple items to paypal.
+Their docs still overwhelm me